ZTerechshenko/UN-Treaties/Pre-analysis.md

 ## Empirical Analysis

 Our empirical analysis is going to consist of two parts.
-In the first part, we infer the networks using the \texttt{NetInf} algorithm developed by Gomez-Rodriguez, Leskovec, and Krause (2010).
+In the first part, we infer the networks using the NetInf algorithm developed by Gomez-Rodriguez, Leskovec, and Krause (2010).
 This algorithm traces paths of diffusion and influence through networks and finds the most stable diffusion network.
 Once we infer the networks, we evaluate each combination of the parameters (number of edges, diffusion model parameters, and size of the